 the request to the appropriate SOAP service package and rule.

-Use the Application Explorer to view Service SOAP rules in your application.
+Use the Application Explorer to see Service SOAP rules in your application.
 Use the Records Explorer to list all Service SOAP rules that are available to you.

-After you create all the Service SOAP rules in one package, you can access the Service Package data instance again to generate a WSDL file to support client-side development.
+After all the Service SOAP rules in one package are created, access the Service Package data instance again to generate a WSDL file to support client-side development.

 Service SOAP rules belong to the Integration-Services category.
 A Service SOAP rule is an instance of the Rule-Service-SOAP class.